Crisp and Co. Banner Image

 When agreeing a separation and the terms involved using a separation agreement, it is essential to do so in as amicable a way as possible to prevent any further deterioration in your relationship with your partner.

-Our family lawyers are experts in non-confrontational dispute resolution, meaning we can help you agree the details of your separation quickly and cost-effectively, while keeping conflict to a minimum and helping to protect your relationship.
+Our family lawyers are experts in non-confrontational dispute resolution, meaning we can help you agree the details of your separation quickly and cost-effectively while keeping conflict to a minimum and helping to protect your relationship.

-Family mediation for separation – This is a popular choice for separation as it allows you and your partner to discuss and agree the details of your separation and separation agreement together with the support of a mediator, who acts as a neutral third-party.
+Family mediation for separation – This is a popular choice for separation as it allows you and your partner to discuss and agree the details of your separation and separation agreement together with the support of a mediator, who acts as a neutral third party.
 This means you keep complete control of the process, while the mediator is there to help guide the discussions and prevent any potential conflict from escalating.

 Collaborative law for separation – Where there are more complicated issues to resolve, collaborative law can offer a helpful alternative.
 This involves both you, your partner and your respective lawyers sitting down for a series of four-way meetings to negotiate the details of your separation.
 The benefit here is that you each have immediate access to legal advice from your own representatives, giving you confidence that your interests are protected at all times.

-Common questions about separation & separation agreements
+Common questions about separation agreements

 When should I use a separation agreement?